List of Places to Access Quick Loans in Kenya

 1. Timiza loan app

-Timiza loan by Absa Bank gives instant approvals at low-interest rates and is easily accessible through the mobile app.
-The app is available for Android and iPhone users on Google PlayStore or IOS App store.
+Timiza loan by Absa Bank gives instant approvals at low interest rates and is easily accessible through the mobile app.
+The app is available for Android and iPhone users on Google PlayStore or IOS App Store.

 To qualify for the loan, you should be: